rewanthtammana/Detect-phishing-websites-using-ML/README.md

 ### Data set
 The data set for training has been taken from [UCI archive](https://archive.ics.uci.edu/ml/machine-learning-databases/00327/Training%20Dataset.arff)

+### Execution
+* `python classifier.py` to check the accuracy of the script.
+* `python classifier.py google.com` to check whether google.com is phishing website or not.

 #### Parameters in dataset
 Each value in the dataset contains all these elements and all are seperated by a comma.
 1. having_IP_Address  { -1,1 }